cheuk209/openshift_ai_gateway/docs/openshift-hosting-options.md

 For this project, the strong recommendation is to start with **Red Hat CodeReady Containers (CRC)**.
 It offers the best combination of a realistic OpenShift experience, full administrative control, and zero cost.

 If your computer cannot run CRC, the **OpenShift Developer Sandbox** is the next best option.

+## Decision and Best Practices

+After consideration of the options, **Red Hat CodeReady Containers (CRC)** has been chosen for this project.

+### Best Practices for Running and Maintaining CRC

+Here are some best practices to ensure a smooth experience with CRC:

+#### Resource Management

+*   **System Requirements:** While CRC can run with 4 vCPUs and 9 GB of RAM, allocating more resources is recommended for a better experience, especially if you plan to run additional services.
+A minimum of 8 vCPUs, 16GB of RAM, and 70GB of storage is a good starting point.
+*   **Configuration:** You can adjust the memory and CPU allocated to the CRC virtual machine using the `crc config set` command.
+For example, to set the memory to 16GB, you would run `crc config set memory 16384`.
+These changes require a restart of the CRC instance to take effect (`crc stop` and `crc start`).
+*   **Hardware Virtualization:** Ensure that hardware virtualization (Intel VT-x or AMD-V) is enabled in your system's BIOS.

+#### Daily Use

+*   **Starting and Stopping:** Use `crc start` to start the cluster and `crc stop` to shut it down.
+*   **Network:** Be aware that some VPN clients can interfere with CRC's networking.
+It's often necessary to disconnect from a VPN when running CRC.
+*   **Accessing the Cluster:** Use the `oc` command-line tool and the web console to interact with your OpenShift cluster.
+The `crc start` command will provide you with the necessary credentials and the web console URL.

+#### Maintenance and Troubleshooting

+*   **Updates:** Keep CRC and your host operating system up to date to benefit from the latest bug fixes and features.
+*   **Clean Slate:** If you encounter persistent issues, you can use `crc delete` to completely remove the CRC virtual machine and start fresh.
+*   **Monitoring:** The cluster monitoring operator is disabled by default to conserve resources.
+If you need to monitor your cluster's performance, you can enable it, but be sure to increase the memory allocated to CRC to at least 14GB.